VMoonLightV/HToMuMu_CERN/Tutorial.md

 python3 script/split_tuples.py signal (ggH/VBF)
 python3 script/split_tuples.py data (ggH/VBF)
 ```
 Inside the code, there is a variable called use_bsConstrain.
-If you train the BDT model using bsConstrain variable, set it to True, if you don't want to use bsConstrain variables set it to False. <span style="color:Orange"> Would be nice to add this as an input parameter.
+If you train the BDT model using bsConstrain variable, set it to True, if you don't want to use bsConstrain variables set it to False. $\color{orange}\text{ Would be nice to add this as an input parameter.}$

 ## Mass fits code

 Once you have the tuples set up, the [mass_fit_repo](https://github.com/MatBarria/flashggFinalFit) using the commands that are in the README

-<span style="color:red"> The code is now in my personal git account, you can move it to the organization if you want.
-However, if you want to change the name of the repo you will have to modify the code because the repo name is hardcoded in some file.
+$\color{red}\text{ The code is now in my personal git account, you can move it to the organization if you want.
+However, if you want to change the name of the repo you will have to modify the code because the repo name is hardcoded in some file.}$

 ## Fits

 Once you have cloned the code (don't forget to run source setup.sh each time you close your lpc session), you can execute all the mass fits just by running the script.
-<span style="color:red"> IMPORTANT: My paths are still hardcoded here, this must be changed!.
-For now, update manually the paths in the following files(changes what is before/HToMuMu/)
+$\color{red}\text{ IMPORTANT: My paths are still hardcoded here, this must be changed!.
+For now, update manually the paths in the following files(changes what is before/HToMuMu/)}$

 - ./run_fits.sh : 4 paths, lines 11, 18, 24, 30.
 - ./Signal/config_tutorial_combined.py : line 9